KQM-git/TCL/docs/combat-mechanics/frames.md

 ### Swap

-Just like Energy, character swap is also ping-dependent.
-The total amount of time needed to perform a swap is called Swap Latency, and is calculated as follows:
+Just like Energy, character swaps are also ping-dependent.
+The total amount of time needed to perform a swap is called Swap Latency, and is roughly as follows:

-$$\text{Swap Latency} = \text{Network Latency} + 50ms$$
+$$\text{Swap Latency} = \text{Network Latency} + 90ms$$

-For consistency, all frame data on the TCL uses ~20ms ping unless otherwise specified.
+This latency is calculated from the frame the button is pressed, which may not be the frame that the game accepts the input at.

 ## Hitlag